 You are only failing your kids if you do not provide loving, nurturing care for them when you are away at work.
 Before my daughter was old enough for school, she went to a daycare in someone’s home.
 At the time I was a single mom and not a Christian.

-As it turns out these daycare providers were a retired Christian couple who lovingly took kids into their home and played games with them, did crafts with them, and read them Bible stories.
+As it turns out these daycare or child care providers were a retired Christian couple who lovingly took kids into their home and played games with them, did crafts with them, and read them Bible stories.

-At the time I did not appreciate the care my daughter was receiving, but now I see that the structure and daily routines she received in that home were better than what she would have received at home with me!
+At the time I did not appreciate the care my daughter was receiving, but now I see that the structure and daily routines she received in butterflies nursery stafford were better than what she would have received at home with me!
 I wished that I been able to provide her with that same care, but at the time it was just not possible.
 God knew what she needed and provided those loving people to care for her while I was at work.

 Jeremiah 29:11 says “For I know the plans I have for you,” declares the LORD, “plans to prosper you and not to harm you, plans to give you hope and a future.”
 This verse applies to all of us as Christians, including working moms!